ItMeansBigMountain/REST_Templates/Cpp/readme.md

 - make sure to add path to libraries you wish to include

+# mySQL Connector Includes in main.cpp
+- have mysql cli installed

+- have mysql.h in the includes
+    - apt-get install libmysqlclient-dev
+    - verify that you have ---> /usr/include/mysql

+- now you may add to the includes in main.cpp

+run app using
+    - g++ main.cpp -o output -L/usr/include/mysql/mysql -lmysqlclient && ./output

-# NEED TO RUN ON UBUNTU
+# INIT CONTAINER ON UBUNTU
 - spin up docker container that runs mongoDB
 - write "docker-compose up"

-# Run Project
+# Run Project (no docker)
 - write: "make run"